nanshens/springbootdemo/HELP.md

 # this is demo for java

+## 简介
+此项目为Spring Boot

+## jar
-### springboot version: 2.3.0.RELEASE
+springboot 2.3.0.RELEASE

-add project link
+spring-boot-starter-web
+spring-boot-devtools
+spring-boot-starter-test
+fastjson
+lombok